 Before we go into more detailed information, here are a few brief tips for getting the results you want through your leg presses:

-- High foot placement: great for glutes and upper hamstring muscles
+- High foot position on leg press: great for glutes and upper hamstring muscles

-- Lower foot placement: perfect for building up the quads
+- Lower foot placement for leg press: perfect for building up the quads

 These are just a few basic leg press foot placement variations you can try, but there are other combinations that can help you get the results you want, and none of them make the exercises more difficult or complex in the end.